 Access to and correction of personal information

 We will give you access to your personal information within a reasonable time period in a manner requested by you.
 We may charge a reasonable fee to cover our costs.
-We may decline the access in the exceptional circumstances that are permitted under the Privacy Act.
+We may decline the access in the exceptional circumstances that are permitted under applicable data protection laws.
 If this is the case we will inform you and explain the reasons why.

 We will take reasonable steps to ensure that the personal information we collect, hold, use or disclose is accurate, complete, up to date, relevant and not misleading.
 Reasonable steps that we may take include updating your personal information from public sources such as a telephone directory or we may ask you to confirm the personal information we hold is complete, accurate and current.

 We will respond to your request to correct your personal information we hold within 30 calendar days after the request is made.
 There will be no charge for the making of any request.
 We may refuse to correct your personal information we hold about you if we do not agree with the corrections you have supplied.
 When we refuse your request, we will give you a written notice to that effect and an information statement if requested.

 This Policy is subject to change from time to time as MA Financial Group considers necessary.
 This Policy was last updated in December 2023.
 We will publish material changes by making them available on our website.